dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/dagstermill.rst

 * ``notebook_path``: the location of the notebook so that the dagster execution engine can run the code in the notebook
 * ``inputs``, ``outputs``: the named and typed inputs and ouputs of the notebook as a solid

 However, we also have to add some boilerplate to the notebook itself to make sure it plays nice with the dagstermill framework.
-The final notebook with the boilerplate looks as follows--we explain the boilerplate below.
+The final notebook with the boilerplate looks as follows.

 .. image:: add_two_numbers.png